 Headlamp Beam Shape, Quality of Light

-The light itself is very white – without blue or orange tint – very important because this quality of light facilitates finding snakes.
+The light itself is very white – without blue or orange tint – that’s very important because this quality of light facilitates finding snakes or any other wildlife.
 Orange tinted beams are the worst, but blue-tinted beams are nearly as useless.
 The blue light unnecessarily bothers my eyes too.
+It is no coincidence that the iPhone and now my Mac computer offers night mode.
+It makes the whites warmer, so there is less stress on the eyes.
 Every Petzl light I’ve used has the same or very similar quality white light produced, so this is another reason most of my headlamps are Petzl brand.

 Headlamp Battery Burn-time

-The Ultra Rush gives me very close to the same lumens on level 3 as the Nao 2 gave on high manual setting.
+The ULTRA RUSH gives me very close to the same lumens on level 3 as the NAO 2 gave on the high manual setting.
 But, I get 5 full hours at that setting.
 It’s really nice to never have to worry about whether I’ll have enough light for a long night of herping.
 I have enough – just with the one Ultra Rush!

-What I usually do is keep the Ultra Rush set at the third level (400 lumens) as my main lighting source, then I crank it up to high – 760 lumens as needed.
+What I usually do is keep the ULTRA RUSH set at the third level (430 lumens) as my main lighting source, then I crank it up to high – 760 lumens as needed.
 If I’m road cruising, I’ll also turn it up to high.
-It’s nice to have that power on-tap.
+It’s nice to have that power on tap.

 Alternative headlamps over $100 that are great for herping:

 Don’t Miss the Best Headlamps of 2022 >